code-for-good-wm/volunteer-portal/server/README.md

 We're using ESLint.
 If you're using Visual Studio Code, be sure to install and enable the [ESLint extension for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+We're using [MongoDB](https://www.mongodb.com/).
+In order to run functions locally for testing, you'll need MondoDB running on your local machine.
+[This article](https://zellwk.com/blog/local-mongodb/) can help you install and start MongoDB.

+The cloud function code also takes advantage of environment variables.
+In order to test the functions locally, you'll want to create a `.env` file in the root project directory and copy the contents of the `env.local` into that file.

 If you're using the command line, [this documentation](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-node?tabs=azure-cli%2Cbrowser) will be helpful as you create new [HTTP Trigger functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=in-process%2Cfunctionsv2&pivots=programming-language-javascript) and run them locally for testing.
 However, because we're using TypeScript, there are some gotchas.

 - If you've just cloned the repo, be sure to run `npm install` in the root project directory to install dependencies (ie TypeScript, ESLint, et cetera).